hyphenOs/hyphenos-blog/content/2017/kprobe-ftrace-etc.md

 The recent eBPF has made tracing a lot more interesting.
 What eBPF essentially allows is adding a code from Userspace to the kernel at the runtime, that can be interfaced with the above `ftrace` mechanism. `bcc` pointed above, has developed a lot of useful tools using this mechanism.

+I will keep updating this article as we go along.